 Most recently, needlepoint tapestries were installed in the Hospitality Center that adjoins Niccolls Hall.
 These tapestries were designed by Pat Neilson, a member of the congregation, and stitched by eleven members of the congregation.

 The Education building was added in the 1930s, a particularly ambitious building project since it occurred during the Great Depression.
 This addition created several classrooms for Sunday School, a recreation area for the senior high youth, and a large Activity Room for children, which was recently remodeled during which the Nursery was moved to this area from the third level.
 The Education Building also houses the church office and several meeting rooms, as well as a large dining room and kitchen on the lower level.
 Over the years the church has been a host for several neighborhood and community service organizations, including Head Start and Habitat for Humanity.
-Currently the main office for Metropolitan Churches United (MCU) is housed here.
+Currently the main office for Metropolitan Congregations United (MCU) is housed here.